Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 Probably!
 We are definitely interested in making this as useful as possible for chambers of commerce, so please let us know what features you need!
 You can use the contact form at [chamberdashboard.com/contact](http://chamberdashboard.com/contact)

 = Is it translation-ready? =
 Yes, the plugin is ready to be translated!  .po and .mo files are included.
-If you translate the plugin, I would love to include your translation with future releases of the plugin.
+If you translate the plugin, we would love to include your translation with future releases of the plugin.

 == Screenshots ==
 1. Entering business information